 The Rhode Island Red rooster, on the other hand, can be the exact opposite, displaying aggression toward chickens and people alike.
 When selecting roosters, make it a point to choose the least aggressive of the group.

 RI Red chickens have gotten a bad reputation over the years thanks to overly aggressive roosters.

 Of course, this doesn’t necessarily mean all roosters will be hostile toward you and other birds.
 You can still get lucky and land one that’s calm and docile.

 Also when raising roosters of any breed, be sure to have a minimum of 10 hens per rooster.
 That will go a long way toward keeping the flock safe and the stress level minimized.

 How Many Eggs Does a Rhode Island Red Lay a Day?

 Egg-laying is among the areas that Rhode Islands excel at; it’s hard to find any fowl that can surpass them in this department.

-The RI Red hens that we see in chicken coops today were bred from the better egg-laying variety.
+The Rhode Island Red hens that we see in chicken coops today were bred from the better egg-laying variety.